BatID 2025 Schedule

 Short Talks

-“The dynamics of henipavirus persistence in wild, Madagascar fruit bats”
+“The dynamics of henipavirus circulation and persistence in wild, Madagascar fruit bats”

 • 8:55 – 9:10 amTamika Lunn, University of Georgia